Request a Consultation

 What is the best way to sell a rural property with no good comps in Montana?

 Auction is often the best option for hard-to-value rural properties.
-When a property has a unique combination of features — acreage, outbuildings, water, location, improvements — traditional pricing models struggle.
-Different agents give you different numbers and none of them feel right.
-Competitive bidding cuts through that uncertainty.
-Buyers who want exactly what you have compete against each other, which drives the price to what the property is genuinely worth — not what someone estimated it might be worth.
+When a property has a unique combination of features — acreage, outbuildings, water rights, location — traditional pricing models struggle.
+Competitive bidding lets the market determine value.
+Buyers who want exactly what you have compete against each other, which drives the price to what the property is genuinely worth.

 How do I avoid a home sale falling through at the last minute?